-Instead of the fat and calorie heavy green bean casserole, serve up fresh green beans.
-Buy two pounds of green beans from the store, trim the ends, and cut in half or thirds (if you don’t want long beans).
+Instead of the fat and calorie-heavy green bean casserole, serve up fresh green beans.
+Buy two pounds of green beans from the store, trim the ends, and cut in half or thirds (if you don’t want them long).

 Add salt and other seasonings (parsley, crushed red pepper, and basil) to taste.
 You can add a dash of soy sauce or Bragg’s Liquid Aminos (gluten-free) or a bit of lemon juice as well.
 Serve up nice and hot!